dfki-ric/docker_image_development/doc/042_Devel_Image.md

 Afterwards you edit the `settings.bash` in order to
   * set a new project name,
-  * make sure the default exec mode is specified `devel`,
+  * make sure the default exec mode is specified `base`,
   * select the base image to use,
   * set your registry (empty if none).

-Now you can make the first attempt to build the new image, using `bash build.bash`.
-Without changes to the Dockerfile, this will be equal to the base image.
-This is useful to see if the general process is working, and to proceed initializing the workspace within the newly generated container (try to run `bash exec.bash` too).
+Noe you can use ./exec to launch your container based on the base image and edit the workspace script (image_setup/02_devel_image/setup_workspace.bash or /opt/setup_workspace.bash in the container) until it works.
+You may need to run this script to test your workspace setup (clone repos, etc.) repeatedly until it works.
+You may need to clean up the workspace (i.e., the mounted directories) manually in between those runs, in order to simulate a fresh setup.

 #### Installation of Workspace Dependencies in the Dockerfile